timcs1274/Quizme/README.md

 **

 This fun project was a way to display my growing javascript skills.
 This is an app which asks the user a series of questions within a certain amount of time.
+With each incorrect answer, 3 seconds are taken away from the timer.
+Try to complete the quiz as fast as possible and see what the fastest time you can get is!

 ## Learning Points

 This application challenged me greatly.
+Figuring out how to get the timer working was especially hard for me.
+I finally, however, learned how to decrement the countdown timer using timeInterval.

 ## License